Skip to main content

 – Red Hat

 This is only a small part of what DevOps Engineers usually do.
 It typically includes infrastructure and application monitoring, configuration and logs management, and container orchestration.
 However, this is not just what DevOps is all about.
 It’s also about the notion of communication and collaboration which you would only experience with a team or in a work environment.
-So even though I can give you all the definitions the internet may have, this part of DevOps is best experienced, not just studied.
+So even though I can share all the definitions you’ll find online, this part of DevOps is something best experienced, not just studied.

 Skills you need to start in DevOps